Costs and financial assistance

 The school can charge for voluntary activities or events only if they have told the parents beforehand, and the parents have agreed to pay them.

 If an activity or item is a part of the school’s curriculum (like seeing a play students will be assessed on, a camp or trip, or a school report), then your child has a right to be included whether or not you pay any voluntary donations.

-If the activity or event isn’t part of the school’s curriculum (like a sports event, or a school social event) the school can exclude your child if you do not pay.
+If the activity or event isn’t part of the school’s curriculum (like a sports event, or a school social event) your child can not take part if you do not pay.

 Donations can be for general purposes, or tagged for a specific item such as a camp, a classroom subject, or a trip.